sateeshperi/2019-DCG-UNR/quality-trimming.md

 mkdir ~/Desktop/nema_fastqc  # make a directory for these files scp username@ip.address:~/work/quality/*.html ~/Desktop/nema_fastqc
 ```
-where the first argument after `scp` is your login and path for the files we want to copy (from the jetstream instance), and the second argument is the path to place the files on our own computer.
+where the first argument after `scp` is your login and path for the files we want to copy (from the atmosphere instance), and the second argument is the path to place the files on our own computer.

 If you are unable to use scp though a terminal output, you can see the fastqc html output [here](_static/6Hour_CGATGT_L002_R2_003.extract_fastqc.html)